NoromTin/Blender3D_particle_system_perfomance_test/README.md

 # Blender3D_particle_system_perfomance_test
+desc:

-Perfomance test for Blender3D Particle subsystem
+Perfomance test for Blender3D Particle subsystem.
-Only plain (without GUI)
+Only plain (without GUI).
-Only updating particles coordinates (Play mode, not Render) One thread per one app instance
+Only updating particles coordinates (Play mode, not Render).
+One thread per one app instance.

 Has two main test:
 1. Spreading in empty space